-One of the leading advocates for homeless youth is Kristine Cunningham, Executive Director of “Roots,” a shelter for minors in Seattle, one of the pioneering young adult shelters in the country.
-She describes homelessness as a self-perpetuating problem when it comes to children:
+One of the leading advocates for homeless youth is Kristine Cunningham who is the Executive Director of “Roots”.
+Roots is a shelter for minors in Seattle, one of the pioneering young adult shelters in the country.
+Kristine describes homelessness as a self-perpetuating problem when it comes to children:

 “Children born to homeless mothers, or who experience multiple episodes of housing instability – couch surfing, staying in motels, or shuttling between households when they are young – often mirror that in their own adulthoods.
 Homelessness begets homelessness.
-People who don’t grow up with stable homes don’t develop many of the coping strategies that let them transition into stable home lives as adults.
+People who grow up without stable homes don’t develop many of the coping strategies that let them transition into stable home lives as adults.
 Some lack practical life skills as well.
 Many don’t drive because the state restricts foster parents from teaching them.
-Many don’t have conflict-resolution skills that it takes to survive in a workplace.”
+Many don’t have the conflict-resolution skills that it takes to survive in a workplace.”